junebloom/fae/README.md

 app.event.emit("headPat", gus); // console: 2
 ```

-> `init` takes the `app` instance as its only argument.
+> `init` takes the `app` instance as its first argument.
+You can also give additional arguments to `app.system.start()`, and they will be passed to `init`, similar to passing arguments when [attaching components]().

-Similar to component state, the `init` function should return the initial state for the system.
-The returned value will be passed to `action` as the second parameter, whenever it is triggered.
+As with component state, the `init` function should return the initial state for the system.
+The returned value will be passed to `action` as the second parameter, whenever `action` triggered.

 > It is worth noting that this behavior of passing the state to `action` only occurs if `init` explicitly returns a value other than `undefined`.
 The mere presence of `init` does not cause this.
 See [System Lifecycle]() for the explanation.